 Voting at Study Group Meetings

-Any participant attending a SG meeting may participate in SG discussions, make motions and vote on all motions (including recommending approval of a PAR and five criteria).
+Any participant attending a SG meeting may participate in SG discussions, make motions and vote on all motions (including recommending approval of a PAR and CSD).
 A vote is carried by 75% of those present voting “Approve” or “Disapprove.”

-Note that the LMSC WG P&P sets a threshold of 75% for all votes in a study group, regardless of the type of that vote.
+NOTE—the 802 LMSC WG P&P [rules5] sets a threshold of 75% for all votes in a study group, regardless of the type of that vote.
 This takes precedence over the usual Robert’s Rules of Order thresholds for procedural votes.

 Reporting Study Group Status

-Progress of the SG is presented at the closing 802 EC meeting of each IEEE 802 plenary by the WG Chair.
+Progress of the SG is presented at the closing 802 EC meeting of each IEEE 802 plenary session by the WG Chair.

 802.11 Standing Committee(s)